cloudandr0id/DNDCharacterCreation/project_documentation/cs386_deliverables/D2/d2_requirements.md

 **Estimated Implementation Time:** 2 hours
 **Notes:** An interesting feature that would allow more people to play the game if they can't afford buying dice.

+As an admin, I want to update the character sheet content so that my future users get the character sheet that would most benefit them.
+**Priority:** High
+**Estimated Implementation Time:**  4 hours
+**Notes:** A user interface that has input field that allows users to put their stats, HP, and/or spells in the place they want them in the corresponded place in the character sheet.

+As a D&D Player I want to create an account so that I can store all my characters I create into a safe place so that I do not lose them in a pile of papers.
+**Priority:** Medium
+**Estimated Implementation Time:**  2 hours
+**Notes:** Account system that allows players to store their character sheets and bring those stored character sheets the next time I log into the website.

 ## 8. Issue Tracker
 ![Trello Frontend/Website Page](https://github.com/cloudandr0id/DNDCharacterCreation/blob/main/project_documentation/cs386_deliverables/deliverable_media/website_frontend_trello.png?raw=true)